—John F. Wade, c.1743, O Come All Ye Faithful

 “Where were you going with that?”
 Chip asks.

-“Well, if I hadn’t hated the whole chapter—like I told you, it took a damn left turn on me there—the idea was that the baby Jesus, being immune and all, is brilliant, in addition to being able to morph and present a pleasing image to all.
+“Well, if I hadn’t hated the whole chapter—like I told you, it took a damn right turn on me there—the idea was that the baby Jesus, being immune and all, is brilliant, in addition to being able to morph and present a pleasing image to all.
 He’s able to pass this brilliance, or rather the immunity to the virus, down through the ages.
-So, all the major smart guys, Da Vinci, Galileo, Newton and so on, were of his line.”
+So all the major smart guys, Da Vinci, Gallileo, Newton and so on, were of his line.”

-“Oh, for Christ’s sake, Chip!
-I’ve got drafts of a story based on this idea going back to the late ‘80s.
+“Oh for Christ’s sake, Chip!
+I’ve got drafts of a story based on this idea going back to the early ‘80s.
 Dan Brown can bite me!”

 Charles sighs.
 “Well, it’s not to be taken literally, obviously.”

 “True, true.
 But take a look at other hostile expressions.
-Say, fuck you, for example.
+You know, you say fuck you, for example.
 Are you wishing that I would have someone make love to me?
 This is some kind of horrible thing to happen?
 I’m not so sure.
 Or do you mean you’d fuck me?
 Well, if a man says it to another—straight—man, perhaps that’s a threat, but still equates lovemaking with aggression.”

 “Well, I guess it’s just the shocking use of mildly forbidden terms to associate with the person you’re mad at, and nothing more,” says Charles.
 “Of course, on the other hand, there is the tendency of some folks to refer to everyone as motherfuckers, you know like what that guy says in Blade, ‘Some motherfuckers are always trying to ice skate uphill,’ or pick just about any black comedian.
 Using about the worst epithet possible—implying that you fuck your mother—as a general term to refer to random other people without much of a value judgment just doesn’t make any sense to me.”